hardisj/erinsaudiocorner/content/english/loudspeakers/Edifier_MR4.md

 <br>
 <br>

 The reference plane in this test is at the tweeter.
-The grille was removed for testing.
+The speaker was set to "Monitor Mode" (there is a "Music Mode" that is discussed later).
+The high/low-frequency tonality knobs were set to 0dB, but later tests provide the difference in magnitude of these adjustments.

 Measurements are provided in a format in accordance with the Standard Method of Measurement for In-Home Loudspeakers (ANSI/CTA-2034-A R-2020).
 For more information, please see [this](https://shop.cta.tech/products/standard-method-of-measurement-for-in-home-loudspeakers) link.